tanzu-end-to-end/tanzify-reference-live/README.md

 * Secrets:
     - If Using LastPass, install & configure LastPass CLI
-    - Store your secrets (Cloud provider credentials, Opsman password and Pivnet token) in LastPass
+    - Store your secrets (Cloud provider credentials, Opsman password and Pivnet token) in LastPass.
+Take a look at one of the `terragrunt.hcl` files in the the `0_secrets` directory for an example.
-    - Modify the LastPass item ID in the `.hcl` files under the directory `0_secrets`.
-Hint: Use `lpass ls | grep itemname ` to find item ID.
+    - Modify the LastPass item ID in the `.hcl` files under the `0_secrets` directory for the relevant secret. **Hint:** Use `lpass ls | grep itemname ` to find item ID.
     - `export LASTPASS_PASSWORD="~/.lpass"`  and `export LASTPASS_USER="lastpassuserid"`
     - cd `_scripts`
     - run `./0_apply_secrets.sh` to make secrets are being fetched correctly.